 This is the reason why businesses need analytics tools: to provide the means of generating insights, to have a clear and unified view of their data, and to enable their analysts to leverage every discovery to its fullest potential.

 In the following series, we will present a set of analytics tools and the benefits they provide.

 An Introduction to Adobe Analytics

 Adobe Analytics is one of the most popular industry solutions for applying real-time analytics and detailed segmentation across all marketing channels.
 Analysts around the world use it to discover high-value audiences and power customer intelligence for their business.
 Adobe Analytics APIs offer limitless ways to integrate the most important customer data into key business processes.

 Adobe Analytics helps gather, organize, analyze, and report on everything customers do through web analytics.
 Businesses can connect directly to Adobe Analytics and visualize all their data in a unified view to answer important business questions.

 Top 7 Things to Know About Adobe Analytics

-4. Adobe Analytics provides full omnichannel data sources.
-Adobe provides a secure and flexible platform which can collect and analyze data from multiple channels, on top of paid advertising.
-Users also have a vast range of integrators and data connectors at their disposal, including the Cognetik Cloud Connector and Data Streams, to help import and handle data.
+4) Adobe Analytics provides full omnichannel data sources.
+Adobe provides a secure and flexible platform that can collect and analyze data from multiple channels, on top of paid advertising.
+Users also have a vast range of integrators and data connectors at their disposal.

 We’re Just Getting Started